lsst-sqre/sqr-080/index.rst

 Recommended
 -----------

-**Before:** There is no automated checking of future recommended candidates
+**Before:** There is no automated checking of *future* recommended candidates

 **After:** A candidate recommended starts being mobu'ed (at least on data-int) as soon as it is identified

-**Discussion:** This is easily achieved technically - question is how to indicate this.
-Another container tag?
+**Discussion:**

+We already mobu the latest (most recent) weekly; the problem is that due to the time it takes to identify, test and deploy a new recommended image, the latest weekly is no longer the candidate recommended.
+Given the amount of human attention involved in bumping recommended, adding the candidate to a mobu configuration explicitly is no less expedient that engineering a specific pattern such as tagging the container.

 ..
 Make in-text citations with: :cite:`bibkey`.
 ..
 Uncomment to use citations